-Positioning yourself in a manner that is specifically appealing to someone looking to hire a candidate for a precise position is what you call “role play.”
-But that’s risky business.
+Positioning yourself in a manner that is specifically appealing to someone looking to hire a candidate for a precise position is what you call “role play,” but that’s risky business.

-Pro tip #1: When the interviewer asks you the dreaded “what are your weaknesses?” question, don’t get too hassled.
-Give ‘em a list of weaknesses that you think won’t have a role to play in your field of work.
+Pro tip #1: When the interviewer asks you the dreaded “What are your weaknesses?” question, don’t get too hassled.
+Give them a list of weaknesses that you think won’t have a role to play in your field of work.
 Can your weaknesses be covered up by automating something you’re not good at or hiring someone to do it for you?
 If the answer to that is a “yes,” problem solved.
 Recruiters want people who know what their shortcomings are and can figure out ways to get over them.

 Pro tip# 2: It’s not just YOUR personality type that matters.
 An interviewer’s questions can give you hints about their personality type, too – so observe them keenly, take those clues and remodel your answers if you feel like it.